Spiritual Health & Healing

 Church membership is fine, as long as one discerns between its teachings, and that of the Scriptures, and

-contravene the Word of God, or if their creed equates Church Traditions with the infallibility of the Scripture.
+Word of God, or if their creed equates Church Traditions with the infallibility of the Scripture.

 Whatever the choice, it is important to study the Scriptures daily and thoroughly, to pray for guidance, and